Get this wrong and your whole business will likely crumble!

 Target Audience Marketing Practice #2: Know Your Target Audience

 When you have completed practice #1 appropriately, you have begun to know your target audience.
 Now, think empathy.
 Focus on knowing and understanding their pains and struggles, as well as their joys and dreams.
+You can already see how much easier it is to serve and sell to them when you know what to say and how to say it!
+They will feel like you are speaking directly to them.

 Make a list of everything you can think of.
 Ask yourself: What pains or struggles keep them up at night?
 What makes them happy and content?
 Do they dream of traveling the world or being able to stay home with their kids (or grandkids)?
 Do they want to get out of debt because they want to be able to retire someday?
 Try to understand what particular emotions motivate them to action.

 This target audience marketing practice will open for you many opportunities for providing solutions.
 Look at each of these struggles and figure out how your product or service can solve that problem.
 As an attraction marketer, you provide solutions.
 People will buy a solution much sooner than they will buy some product you are selling.
+Have a list of solutions, too.
+These lists will be like GOLD for all of your content, emails, posts, etc.

 Target Audience Marketing Practice #3: Find Your Target Audience